Clubs and Organizations

 Groups that have affinity membership

 An affinity group is a group of people who share a common aspect of their identity.
 They may be focused on different parts of identity, such as race, gender, religion, sexual orientation, etc. Anyone can participate in an affinity group as long as you share that aspect of your identity.
+Students may work with Intercultural Life if they are interested in creating a new affinity group.
+Here are some of several affinity group offerings.

 - Adoptee Affinity Group (Love & Grace) is an affinity group for adopted students, where you can further explore who you are with questions like why, who, when, how, etc.